Best Creamy Mashed Potatoes (How to Make Mashed Potatoes)

 They are SO GOOD!!
 You’ll just have to try them.

-1. First, peel and coarsely chop the potatoes.
-Place the potatoes into a ( 4 or 5 quarts) medium-size saucepot filled with water.
+2. Next, place the potatoes into a ( 4 or 5 quarts) medium-sized saucepot filled with water.
 Add some salt to the water, about 1/2 teaspoon.
 Bring to a boil and boil the potatoes for about 8 to 10 minutes, or until a fork can easily slide through the potato.

 Potatoes in a pot of water then drained. by 2sistersrecipes.com

-3. Start to mash the potatoes with a potato masher and do this in the same pot.
-Pour in the milk, and continue to mash them until the milk gets completely absorbed into the potatoes.
+4. Start to mash the potatoes with a potato masher and do this in the same pot.
+Pour in the milk (or broth for dairy-free) and continue to mash them until the milk gets completely absorbed into the potatoes.

 Potatoes in a pot filled with water, then drained. by 2sistersrecipes.com